OUR HISTORY

 The Center for Urban Education Ministries (CUEM) was founded from the vision of dedicated urban educators and philanthropists committed to strengthening urban ministry.
 Charles and Mary Gundelach, Les Bayer, Richard Engebrecht, and Mel Kieschnick were instrumental in establishing the Center at Concordia University in Bronxville, NY, in the fall of 1980.
 For over four decades, the Center equipped urban educators across the United States through workshops, training opportunities, and published resources.

-In 2018, the Center for Urban Education Ministries was renewed with a clear mission and unwavering focus.
+In 2019, the Center for Urban Education Ministries was renewed with a clear mission and unwavering focus.
 CUEM now operates as an independent 501(c)(3) nonprofit organization based in Milwaukee, Wisconsin.
-Its mission is clear: to provide leadership in relentlessly strengthening America’s urban schools and contributing to the success of all students.
+Its mission is clear, "elevating and empowering urban education through three transformational focus areas:

 OUR CORE VALUES